 - Karen Hultz - Founding Member, Retired Librarian

-- Stephanie A. Squicciarini - TBF Founder & Director, Fairport Public Library
+- Stephanie A. Squicciarini - (In memoriam) TBF Founder & Director, Fairport Public Library